RyoSogawa/gas-code-generator/README.md

 ## Features
 - Hosting a React app on Google Apps Script.
 - Using Spreadsheet as a database.
-- Instead of REST API, using Google Apps Script as a backend directly.
+- Instead of REST API, using Google Apps Script as a backend.

 ## Dependencies
 - react